diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-02-08-websockets.md

 Each player can only send `up` or `down` messages, and cannot directly update their position (`move to position x`).
 This is important to avoid players from cheating.
 Only the server should manage the game state and players should only send actions to the server, not state messages.

 ---------------------
-# What about Netowrk Latency?
+# What about Network Latency?

 In this guide, I implemented a simple version of pong without focusing on network lag.
 However, in more complex, time-sensitive games, such as first-person shooters (FPS) or real-time strategy (RTS) games, **high latency can degrade the game experience**, or even make the game unplayable.
 How to solve this problem?